Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 ### Ally (1-5)

-Allies are individuals, groups, or organizations that a character may call upon to aid them in their endeavors--proven to be an asset.
+Allies are individuals, groups, or organizations that a character may call upon to aid them in their endeavors—proven to be an asset.

-Allies are not at the whim and mercy of the character--they have their own lives and concerns to deal with, but they can be assumed to not willingly or knowingly hurt the player character.
+Allies are not at the whim and mercy of the character—they have their own lives and concerns to deal with, but they can be assumed to not willingly or knowingly hurt the player character.